Thursday, November 21, 2024

 Ryusuke: When I started with the Petit Eva series, I had really round highlights that I tried to distinguish from other drawings.
 After two years when I was doing it, other mangaka or fan artists started drawing round highlights too.
 I got a little bit bored because everybody was doing it, it was no longer my style anymore.
 So now, I have another distinctive style of highlights like the diamond shape and I'll probably change it if people start catching up again.

-Thumbnail imageRyusuke: American comics have dynamics in it, in a way where Japanese manga like to exaggerate a few points.
+Thumbnail imageRyusuke: American comics have dynamics in them, in a way whereas Japanese manga like to exaggerate a few points.
 In fighting mangas, they will exaggerate one panel to show the dynamics and greatness of the fight or simply the expression.
 Whereas, American comics will show delicateness, more insight, and more realism.
-I would love to incorporate those kinds of style in the future.
+I would love to incorporate those kinds of styles in the future.

 When I was working on Usagi Rurikarakusa, I was reading a comic called Watchmen.
 In Watchmen, there is this dramatic emotion beneath the art while having a delicate facial expression.
 I actually got a lot of influence from the comic Watchmen as well, I tried very hard to create those expressions: not dramatic exaggeration, but delicate.
 It was really interesting for me.